The nation’s only course for lawyers who aspire

 Judge Lorrie Sinclair Taylor ’19, General District Court, Loudoun County, Virginia

-Judge Thanh H. Tran ’19, Clackamas County Circuit Court, Oregon
+Judge Thanh H. Tran ’19, Circuit Court of Clackamas County, Oregon